-The climatic differences between north and south have some impact on the geographical distribution of crops, for example, humidity in the Delta suits long-staple cotton, whereas the drier, hotter climate of the south favors the planting of sugarcane, onions, and lentils.
+The climatic differences between North and South have some impact on the geographical distribution of crops, for example, humidity in the Delta suits long-staple cotton, whereas the drier, hotter climate of the south favors the planting of sugarcane, onions, and lentils.
 The Egyptian agribusiness sector is composed mainly of ten product groups: milk and dairy products, oils and oil by-products, beverages, drinks and bottled water, fruit and vegetable products, confectionary and chocolates, meats, poultries and fish, specialty food and food additives, grinding and flour, and the rice polishing and pasta industry.

+The majority of agribusiness exports are targeted towards the Arab world with the leading export destinations being Saudi Arabia and Libya, succeeded by the European Union then Turkey and Iran.
 This year alone, the Ministry of Agriculture has allocated 500 million pounds for agricultural projects, as well as creating a new agricultural policy for the state, which is geared towards revamping old plots of land in the Valley and the Delta, as well as exploiting the new reformed lands.
-In total, the Ministry of Agriculture is looking to reform 4 million feds of land in Egypt by 2030.
+In total, the Ministry of Agriculture is looking to reform 4 million feddans of land in Egypt by 2030.